Bio and Awards

 Wes taught me to write proposals, gave me feedback I needed, and, watching him, I learned how

-to develop young researchers.
+to mentor young researchers.
 Moreover, under his tutelage, I broadened myself as a researcher.

 Being in the Lawrence Berkeley environment and working with/for Wes